stefano-marchesin/SAFIR/README.md

 Qrels file needs to be in ``.txt`` format.

 ### Additional Notes
-``server.py`` needs to be substitued within QuickUMLS folder as it contains a modified version required to run knowledge-enhanced models.
+``server.py`` needs to be substituted within QuickUMLS folder as it contains a modified version required to run knowledge-enhanced models.